julien-boudry/Condorcet/Docs/ApiReferences/Tools_Converters_CEF_CondorcetElectionFormat Class/public static Tools_Converters_CEF_CondorcetElectionFormat--createFromElection.md

 #### **includeTags:** *`bool`*
 Add the vote tags information if any.
-Don't work if $aggregateVotes is true.
+Not working if $aggregateVotes is true.

 #### **inContext:** *`bool`*